 The high cost of prescription drugs

 Pharmaceutical prices in the world are rising, but Americans are paying even more than the rest of the world.
 The government of the United States is doing little to control the price of prescription drugs and due to limited competition among major vendors; the price of prescription drugs is higher in the U.S. On average, patients in the U.S. are paying more to buy prescription drugs.

 This causes healthcare issues in America for the unemployed or uninsured citizens who are to pay out of their pockets.
 According to the Centers for Disease Control and Prevention (CDC), patients in the U.S. are paying 3 times more the price than in other countries and this is why almost 1 in 10 Americans can’t afford medications.
-This is why most of the patients belonging to low waged income group ask the physician to prescribe the drug which is less expensive or are taking the substitute treatments that are less expensive and less effective.
+This is why most of the patients belonging to low waged income group ask the physician to prescribe a drug that is less expensive or are taking the substitute treatments that are less expensive and less effective.
 That eventually leads to recurring visits to higher medical bills because of the recurring visits.

-The medical equipment is mostly overly priced in the U.S. and the companies keep increasing the price every year.
+Medical equipment is mostly overly priced in the U.S. and the companies keep increasing the price every year.
 The government encourages the product to use but makes no effort to reduce the price.
 This overpriced medical equipment is also increasing the cost of care delivery.
 Although the healthcare system is the best in the U.S. in many aspects the cost of care delivery is creating problems for the consumers.
 High-ranking healthcare systems around the world are mostly government-controlled where the government has strict control over the vendor pricing.

 However, in the U.S. the price is mostly controlled by the open market competition.
-Currently, the healthcare system in the U.S. is under transformation phase which is causing discrepancies at various levels.
-Due to which the healthcare system looks more broken than by comparison to other countries.
-However, government agencies like Centers for Disease Control and Prevention (CDC) and the U.S. Department of Health and Human Services (HHS) are working vigorously to control the problems with the U.S. healthcare system and to set the path right for the better future of healthcare delivery in the United States.
+Currently, the healthcare system in the U.S. is under a transformation phase which is causing discrepancies at various levels.
+Due to this, the healthcare system looks more broken than in comparison to other countries.
+However, government agencies like the Centers for Disease Control and Prevention (CDC) and the U.S. Department of Health and Human Services (HHS) are working vigorously to control the problems with US healthcare system and to set the path right for a better future for healthcare delivery in the United States.